Gin649/Game-Log-Tracker/README.md

 Link to my Discord to Discuss: <https://discord.gg/mQq8hAewe>

-See [CHANGELOG.md](CHANGELOG.md) for the full version history, including everything new in v2.0.
+See [CHANGELOG.md](CHANGELOG.md) for the full additions, fixes and changes.

 ## Features